Omkarnk816/Kickstarter_Data_Analytics/README.md

 # kickstarter-data-analysis
-A project for analyzing the Kickstarter crowdfunding data to a data-driven decision making,from the visualizations of interactive Dashboard created.
+A project for analyzing the Kickstarter crowdfunding data to a actionable insights,data-driven decisions etc from the visualizations of interactive Dashboard.